-The Center continues to offer, during a 4-8 week period in the summer, a two-week intensive Writers Workshop established in 1985 by SF Grand Master James Gunn and led by SF author and scholar Chris McKitterick since 1995, featuring brilliant guest authors such as Pat Cadigan, Bradley Denton, Andy Duncan, James Gunn, and John Kessel; a two-week intensive Novel Writers Workshop by multiple award-winning author Kij Johnson; a two-week intensive science-fiction literature course especially for teachers; a one-week Young-Adult Novel Writing Workshop; and two advanced "Repeat Offenders" writing workshops (each at least two weeks).
-The summer courses usually run on either side of the Conference and Awards Banquet so our residential attendees can enjoy this unique offering and have the opportuntity to meet and make connections with other SF professionals, scholars, educators, and fans.
+Center staff offered, during a 4-8 week period in the summer, a two-week intensive Writers Workshop established in 1985 by SF Grand Master James Gunn and led by SF author and scholar Chris McKitterick since 1995, featuring brilliant guest authors such as Pat Cadigan, Bradley Denton, Andy Duncan, James Gunn, and John Kessel; a two-week intensive Novel Writers Workshop by multiple award-winning author Kij Johnson; a two-week intensive science-fiction literature course especially for teachers; a one-week Young-Adult Novel Writing Workshop; and two advanced "Repeat Offenders" writing workshops (each at least two weeks).
+The summer courses usually ran on either side of the Conference and Awards Banquet so our residential attendees can enjoy this unique offering and have the opportuntity to meet and make connections with other SF professionals, scholars, educators, and fans.

-Everyone enjoys equal access to most offerings under the J. Wayne and Elsie M. Gunn Center's umbrella, and we actively encourage students and scholars from diverse backgrounds to study with us.
-Many courses offered by Gunn Center affiliates are also available to be taken not-for-credit for professionalization purposes by community members (if space is available).
-Click here to see the Center's Diversity Statement.
+Everyone enjoyed equal access to most offerings under the J. Wayne and Elsie M. Gunn Center's umbrella, and we actively encouraged students and scholars from diverse backgrounds to study with us.
+Many courses offered by Gunn Center affiliates are also available to be taken not-for-credit for professionalization by community members (if space is available).
+Click here to see the Director's Diversity Statement.

 Who We Are

-Founded by James Gunn - author, editor, scholar, teacher of SF, and SFWA Grand Master and Hall of Fame inductee - to serve as an umbrella for his science fiction activities at KU.
+Founded by James Gunn - author, editor, scholar, teacher of SF, and SFWA Grand Master and Hall of Fame inductee - to serve as an umbrella for his science fiction activities at KU and beyond.
 He served the Center's mission from when he established it in 1981 until his death in December 2020.
 And 13 years before the organization was designated as a research center, he was one of the very first to bring the study of SF to academia.

 SF author and scholar Chris McKitterick has served the Center since 1992.
-He was named Associate Director in 2002 when he joined the KU faculty, and has served as Director since 2010.
+Gunn named him Associate Director in 2002 when he joined the KU faculty, and he served as Director since 2010.

 After nearly a decade of assisting with the summer program, Kij Johnson began serving as Associate Director in 2004.
 She joined KU as Assistant Professor of creative writing in 2012 and was promoted to Associate Professor in 2018.